 I began with studying the conceptual history and theory of organized crime in the U.S. as a Research Fellow at the Rutgers University School of Criminal Justice, Newark, New Jersey.
 This project formed the basis for my doctoral dissertation at Johann Wolfgang Goethe University faculty of law, Frankfurt am Main, Germany.
 The thesis is published in German, but you can find out more about the book from an English abstract available on this site.

-I am editor-in-chief of the peer-reviewed journal Trends in Organized Crime, associate editor of the peer-reviewed journal Crime, Law and Social Change, and president of the International Association for the Study of Organized Crime (IASOC).
+I am editor-in-chief of the peer-reviewed journal Trends in Organized Crime, a member of the editorial board of the peer-reviewed journal Crime, Law and Social Change, and a past president (2012-2013) of the International Association for the Study of Organized Crime (IASOC).
 Trends in Organized Crime is the journal associated with IASOC and a free online subscription comes with IASOC membership.

 I am also a member of the Colloquium Group which organizes the annual Cross-Border Crime Colloquium.